-The annual CalChess State Scholastic Championship take place this weekend.
+The annual CalChess State Scholastic Championships take place this weekend.
 As a chess coach, I spend my time preparing juniors for the most challenging weekend of their lives.
 What role do the parents have?
 How should a parent behave at a chess tournament?
-I published this article several years ago and now is a good time to reprint it.
+I published this article last year and now is a good time to reprint it.

 Somewhat more challenging is to strike a balance between keeping your child focused between rounds while not draining all their energy.
 Refrain from chess activities, except for reviewing the tournament games briefly with a coach or a computer.
 Avoid blitz and bughouse between rounds because both games cause the children to play impulsively instead of carefully thinking about the best move.
 Older kids may wish to bring a book or a deck of cards to play with their friends.
 Younger kids may prefer video games.
 Another idea may be to bring a ball and go outside for a little while—enough to relax but not too much to drain all of their energy.

 What should the parent say right before the round?
 My advice is simple: try your best and have fun!
 For example, one big aspect to trying your best is to take your time during the game.
 Of course, when you get to the board, make sure to be respectful to the opponent and parent.
 While chess is a war game, the battle should take place only on 64 squares.